jackdeadman/sed-visualise/README.md

 # SED (Sound Event Detection) Visualisation
-## Disclaimer
-This project was created to complement my undergraduate research.
-This is an early release of the project.

 ## What is this?
 This is a tool which allows researchers to easily demonstrate the results of their SED systems.
 It can also be easily be used locally, for quickly seeing development results.